Hidden attractor: Hidden attractors

 Hidden attractors have basins of attraction which are not connected with equilibria and are “hidden” somewhere in the phase space.
-For example, the hidden attractors are attractors in the systems without equilibria: e.g. rotating electromechanical dynamical systems with Sommerfeld effect (1902), in the systems with only one equilibrium, which is stable: e.g. counterexamples to the Aizerman's conjecture (1949) and Kalman's conjecture (1957) on the monostability of nonlinear control systems.
+For example, the hidden attractors are attractors in the systems without equilibria: e.g. rotating electromechanical dynamical systems with the Sommerfeld effect (1902), in systems with only one equilibrium, which is stable e.g. the counterexamples to Aizerman's conjecture (1949) and Kalman's conjecture (1957) on the monostability of nonlinear control systems.
 One of the first related theoretical problems is the second part of Hilbert's 16th problem on the number and mutual disposition of limit cycles in two-dimensional polynomial systems where the nested stable limit cycles are hidden periodic attractors.
 The notion of a hidden attractor has become a catalyst for the discovery of hidden attractors in many applied dynamical models.

 In general, the problem with hidden attractors is that there are no general straightforward methods to trace or predict such states for the system’s dynamics (see, e.g.).
 While for two-dimensional systems, hidden oscillations can be investigated using analytical methods (see, e.g., the results on the second part of Hilbert's 16th problem), for the study of stability and oscillations in complex nonlinear multidimensional systems, numerical methods are often used.

 In the multi-dimensional case the integration of trajectories with random initial data is unlikely to provide a localization of a hidden attractor, since a basin of attraction may be very small, and the attractor dimension itself may be much less than the dimension of the considered system.

 Therefore, for the numerical localization of hidden attractors in multi-dimensional space, it is necessary to develop special analytical-numerical computational procedures, which allow one to choose initial data in the attraction domain of the hidden oscillation (which does not contain neighborhoods of equilibria), and then to perform trajectory computation.